Monarchy of Papua New Guinea: Foreign affairs

-The sovereign or governor-general may negotiate and ratify treaties, alliances, and international agreements; and for this no parliamentary approval is required.
+The executive authority of the State extends to foreign affairs: the governor-general ratifies treaties, alliances, and international agreements.
+As with other exercises of this authority, no parliamentary approval is required.
 However, a treaty cannot alter the domestic laws of Papua New Guinea; an Act of Parliament is necessary in such cases.
-The governor-general, on behalf of the monarch, also accredits Papua New Guinean High Commissioners and ambassadors, and receives diplomats from foreign states.
+The governor-general, on behalf of the monarch, also accredits Papua New Guinean High Commissioners and ambassadors and receives diplomats from foreign states.

-In addition, the issuance of passports falls under the Royal Prerogative and, as such, all Papua New Guinean passports are issued in the governor-general's name, the monarch's vice-regal representative.
+In addition, the issuance of passports falls within the constitutional functions of the Head of State and, as such, all Papua New Guinean passports are issued by the governor-general in the name of the head of state.